top of page

 Growth and Resilience

-In 1900 the Canadian Pacific Railway came as far west as Arcola, but it was later, in 1904, before the steel was laid through Kisbey.
-It also came through Stoughton in 1904 and they worked from both east and west, with the joining of the Steel near the farm where Bill Irelands family lived on Sec.
+In 1900, the Canadian Pacific Railway came as far west as Arcola, but it was later, in 1904, before the steel was laid through Kisbey.
+It also came through Stoughton in 1904, and they worked from both east and west, with the joining of the Steel near the farm where Bill Ireland's family lived on Sec.
 16-8-5W2.

 It was during Mr. Jaques's term that the station and water tower were built.
 The steam locomotives on the freight and passenger trains always stopped at Kisbey for water.
 Water continues to be an asset to our town.

-The Village of Kisbey was incorporated May 1, 1907 and the first recorded council meeting was May 22,1907.
+The Village of Kisbey was incorporated on May 1, 1907, and the first recorded council meeting was on May 22, 1907.
 The overseer's salary for the year 1907 was $50.00.

-In February ,1908 a tender of $19.75 was accepted from J. L. Larmer to supply the village with three street lamps.
-In 1928 the Montreal Engineering company contracted to supply the village with electric light and twelve lights were put in.
+In February 1908, a tender of $19.75 was accepted from J. L. Larmer to supply the village with three street lamps.
+In 1928, the Montreal Engineering company contracted to supply the village with electric light and twelve lights were put in.

 Post-War Progress and Expansion

-The drought and depression years of the "30s" were difficult for the council. as they were for the citizens. many people were unable to pay taxes so they worked them out or traded wood on them.
 Those in need could receive relief food and fuel.
-In the spring of 1920 1000 trees were planted.
-In January ,1968 The installation of sewer began.
-In 1968 Natural Gas was installed.
-In 1986 all the elevators were removed.
+In the spring of 1920, 1000 trees were planted.
+In January 1968, the installation of the sewer began.
+In 1968, Natural Gas was installed.
+In 198,6 all the elevators were removed.

 Kisbey Today: A Community Rooted in History

-Today, the Village of Kisbey remains a proud agricultural community, where generations of families continue to work the land while embracing new opportunities .
+Today, the Village of Kisbey remains a proud agricultural community, where generations of families continue to work the land while embracing new opportunities.

 The historic Kisbey Museum displays artifacts from the pioneer era.